Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Stochastic Environments

-Finally, consider the policy \textsf{Multi-Cell MW} ($\pi^{\textsf{MMW}}$), under which, each Base Station $\textsf{BS}_{j}$ schedules the user $i$ having the highest weight $\sqrt{p_i}h_i(t)$ among all users in $\textsf{BS}_{j}$'s cell.
-Next, define a stationary randomized scheduling policy $\textsf{RAND}$, under which every BS randomly schedules a user in its cell with probability $ \mu^{\textrm{RAND}}_i(t+1) \propto 1/\sqrt{p_i}$ \footnote{We use the usual convention that summation over an empty set is zero.}.
-Using the fact that maximum of a set of real numbers is at least as large as their any convex combination, we have
+Now consider the policy $\pi^{\textsf{MMW}}$, under which, each Base Station schedules the user $i$ having the highest weight $\sqrt{p_i}h_i(t)$ among all users in its cell.
+To analyze the performance of the $\pi^{\textsf{MMW}}$ policy, we define an auxiliary stationary randomized scheduling policy $\textsf{RAND}$, under which every BS randomly schedules a user in its cell with probability $ \mu^{\textrm{RAND}}_i(t+1) \propto 1/\sqrt{p_i}$ \footnote{We use the usual convention that summation over an empty set is zero.}.
+Using the basic fact that maximum of a set of real numbers is at least as large as any convex combination of the numbers, we conclude that: